 - Each view is centered on the same location.
 In 3D, this would mean the same height is maintained in the views.

-- Works best when having the same map open at different scales or the same scene open with different view directions.
-For example, north facing and west facing views of a 3D building.
+- This works best when you open the same map at different scales or open the same scene with different view directions, for example, north facing and west facing views of a 3D building.

 - This is the default mode for spatial view linking.